ckingdon95/MooreAg/docs/src/index.md

 ## The Agriculture Component

 The `Agriculture` component is a Mimi component implementing Moore et al's agricultural damage function.
 The component is defined in "src/AgricultureComponent.jl".
 It has a variable called `gtap_df` which is a 16 x 3 Array of percent welfare impact data (16 FUND regions x 3 temperature points).
-In the run_timestep function, this component takes temperature for that timestep and uses the gtap dataframe to linearly interpolate or extrapolate to get the percent impact for that timestep, saved in variable `AgLossGTAP`.
+In the run_timestep function, this component takes temperature for that timestep and uses the gtap dataframe to linearly interpolate or extrapolate to get the percent loss for that timestep, saved in variable `AgLossGTAP`.

 There are 5 choices of temperature-welfare dataframes that can be used to form the basis of the damage function.
 They are:
 - "midDF" - the median result from Moore et al's meta analysis of yield responses